Btibert3/pypeds/README.md

 ## TODO

+- [] example code to loop and build file, may need a function first
-- go back on older surveys farther than standard naming syntax (hd is older than 2002)
+- [] go back on older surveys farther than standard naming syntax (hd is older than 2002)